Center for Visual Music

 Via University/Institutional PO - contact us at CVM Store.
 NOTE: Institutional rates listed do not include public performance rights, only classroom use and non-paying educational use is permitted.
 Museum exhibitions do NOT fall under these categories; no usage in museum exhibitions is permitted for any of the dvds or videos sold by CVM, please inquire for information on additional permissions and procedures for such requests.

-Mailing address: Center for Visual Music, 453 South Spring Street, Los Angeles CA 90013.
-Videotapes are also available for pickup at our downtown Los Angeles Gallery Row office BY APPOINTMENT (213-683-1514).
+Mailing address: Center for Visual Music, 453 South Spring Street, Ste.
+834, Los Angeles CA 90013.

 Prices listed do not include shipping.
 Please allow up to 2 weeks to fulfill order; most ship within 3 business days.

 PLEASE NOTE: We cannot accept returns unless product is defective.
+Please ask questions before purchasing.

-For additional information, please contact CVM Store
+For additional information, please contact cvmaccess (at) gmail (dot) com

 Return to CVM Store Main Page